Pittsburgh Pirates vs. Cincinnati Reds Results, Stats, and Recap - September 14, 2020 Gametracker

 Pirates: RHP Joe Musgrove (0-4) was slated to start Tuesday.
 He threw four scoreless innings against the White Sox last Tuesday in his second start since coming off the injured list.
 He had been sidelined by right triceps inflammation.

-Reds: RHP Anthony DeSclafani (1-2, 7.20 ERA) is the Game 2 starter for Cincinnati.
-After 242 consecutive relief appearances, RHP Michael Lorenzen (1-1) makes his first start on Tuesday since Sept.
+Reds: After 242 consecutive relief appearances, RHP Michael Lorenzen (1-1) makes his first start on Tuesday since Sept.
 16, 2015, at San Francisco.

 ---